emory-courses/cs571/materials/syllabus.md

   * Training ability via command-line and/or [Jupyter Notebook](https://jupyter.org) (optional).
   * Documentation (required).
 * Tools not developed by you must be indicated with the original source and the license.

-## Notes

-* Excuses for absence/reschedule and other serious personal events (health, family, personal related, etc.) that affect course performance must be accompanied by a letter from the [Office for Undergraduate Education](http://college.emory.edu/oue/current-students/advising.html) or the [Laney Graduate School](http://www.graduateschool.emory.edu/about/staff.html).
-* Homework assignments are due by the beginning of the class.
-Late submissions within a week will be accepted with the grading penalty of 15%, and will not be accepted after the first week.
-Exceptions to this policy will be made only in extraordinary circumstances.
-* Quizzes are due by the beginning of the class.
-Late submissions are not allowed for quizzes.
-* Homework assignments and quizzes must be submitted individually.
-Group discussions are allowed; however, your work must be original.
-Apparent copies from any source, including your colleagues and internet sites, will be referred to the [Emory Honor Council](http://college.emory.edu/oue/current-students/honor-council.html).